bioinformatics-lab/bactopia/modules/shovill/assemble_genome/README.md

 ## How to test it:

-$ nextflow run asssemble_genome.nf -entry test -params-file test_params.yaml -profile test
+$ nextflow run asssemble_genome.nf -params-file test_params.yaml -profile test,docker -entry test

+if you've used `bactopia conda activate` you can also trade `docker` by conda to test with conda.